[Major revision–posted 2/8/23 (replaces 7/1/20 edition)]

 OP 34.13: Grades for Military Personnel Ordered to Active Duty

 DATE: February 8, 2023

 PURPOSE: Pursuant to established university programs, students may be members of the military while enrolled in and attending classes.
 The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and standardized guidelines for awarding grades to students called to active military duty during an academic semester.

-REVIEW: This OP will be reviewed in June of even-numbered years by the Director of Military and Veterans Programs with substantive revisions forwarded through the Senior Vice Provost or designee to the Provost and Senior Vice President.
+REVIEW: This OP will be reviewed in June of even-numbered years by the Director of Military and Veterans Programs with substantive revisions forwarded through the Vice Provost for Academic Innovation and Student Success or designee to the Provost and Senior Vice President.

 1. Official Status

 Students who qualify for special procedures for awarding grades are those who are officially ordered to report for active military duty before the end of the academic semester in which they are currently enrolled.

 “Military duty” means any activity of a service member performing military duty under a lawful federal or state military order, including training.

 a.
 The student may formally withdraw with a refund.

 b.
 The student may receive an I only when course work is satisfactory in quality but, due to reasons beyond her/his control, has not been completed.
 It is not given instead of an F or W or PR.
 The instructor assigning the grade will stipulate in writing at the time the grade is given the conditions under which the I may be removed.
 The form for granting an incomplete (I) is available online at http://www.depts.ttu.edu/registrar/regdept/collegecontacts/UndergraduateGrade_of_Incomplete_Form.pdf.
 The I will become an F after one calendar year, so caution should be exercised when assigning this grade.
 The I may be replaced by an R if the course is repeated.
 The appropriate grade will be given for the second registration.